Ahmad940/vuetify-snippets/README.md

 To be able to enjoy this extension your vscode engine must be         "vscode": "^1.46.0"

+## Roadmap
+These extension is intended to cover all the basic and advanced components with UI scaffold with quality code intellisense.
+- Pug support
+- Vue-html support
+- Html support
+- Hue-jade support

 ## Contribution Guide
 This extension is still under development.
 Please don't get angry if you don't find a given component and feel free to contribute instead. all sorts of contributions are welcome.
 Here are some guidelines to follow when submitting a contribution(s).
 + If you find a bug or you have a suggestion, feel free to open an issue for it.